AniruddhaN2203/pes_asic_class/README.md

 # Day 2
 ## Application Binary Interface
 When an application needs to use the harware resources of a system it is working on, it uses these resources with the help of system calls.
 These system calls are performed through an interface called the Application Binary Interface(ABI).
-It is also called thr System Call Interface.
+It is also called the System Call Interface.